focus-editor/focus/LOG.md

         - Display last edit time
         - Display project name
         - Maybe display the number of unsaved buffers

-- Config files:
-    - When parsing project dirs, replace path separators with /
-    - Hot-load user config file and apply the changes immediately (how do we handle the project dir changes?)
-    - Have a command to edit global config or project config (it will open the corresponding file)
-    - Every time a config file changes, the configs need to be reloaded and re-merged (and the changes need to be applied)
-    - When an editor is closed using Ctrl+W, use session_notify_closed_editor to remove the buffer backup (if unmodified) (or maybe when it hasn't been edited or opened in this session?)
-    - Be able to ignore individual files

 - New search-in-buffer widget - an extension from finder (with different modes of work, with transitions between each):
     - It's much nicer to see all occurrences at the same time, rather than trying to cycle through them blindly